PeterBengtson/Ooloi-docs/ADRs/0034-Key-Signature-Architecture.md

 ```

 **Rationale:**
 Keyless notation is essential for music where traditional key signatures are meaningless or misleading.
-By setting accidentals to an empty map, the engraving engine treats all notes as requiring explicit accidentals when they differ from natural.
+By setting accidentals to an empty map, the engraving engine treats all notes as requiring explicit accidentals when they differ from natural (according to a, b, and c above).

 ### Custom Key Signatures